Emerging online threats changing Homeland Security’s role

 China, Iran and other countries are mimicking the approach that Russia used to interfere in the U.S. presidential election in 2016 and continues to use in an attempt to influence campaigns on social media, she said.
 Under threat are Americans’ devices and networks.

-“It’s not just U.S. troops and government agents on the front lines anymore,” she Nielsen said.
+“It’s not just U.S. troops and government agents on the front lines anymore,” Nielsen said.
 “It’s U.S. companies.
 It’s our schools and gathering places.
 It’s ordinary Americans.”

 Devices and networks are “mercilessly” targeted, she said.
 Those responsible are “compromising, co-opting, and controlling them.”